itsxwang/software-development/Backend/Databases/DBsbasicsAndConcepts/PrimaryAndForeignkey.md

       enroll in a course only once.\
        **So what's important to understand here is** :\
-        **In a composite primary key, it’s not about the uniqueness of individual columns** — ***it’s about the uniqueness of the combination.*** Like for example 2 or more students Ids can take same course Id, because the combination we get will still be unique.
+        **In a composite primary key, it’s not about the uniqueness of individual columns** — ***it’s about the uniqueness of the combination.*** Like for example, 2 or more students Ids can take same course Id, because the combination we get will still be unique.

 - Often named `id`, `UserID`, `OrderID`, etc.